 So, the delegation made the journey to Delphi.
 “Who among our Greek countrymen will help us in this time of urgent need if not Corcyra?” they asked the oracle.

 “You also have ties with Corinth, albeit by one more degree of separation,” said the oracle on behalf of her god.
 “And Corinth was angered when Corcyra declared independence, just as Corcyra was unhappy when you did the same.
 Go to Corinth now and plead your case.
 You may find that the Corinthians will thrill to the opportunity to show up their former colony by coming to your aid themselves.
 But if supporting a Greek city in dire straits and humiliating Corcyra in the process are not sufficient motivation for them, you may tell them as well that the god Apollo desires their intervention.”

-So, the delegates made their way to Corinth.
-And there, just as the oracle had predicted, they met a sympathetic reception.
-In fact, the Corinthians immediately marched an army northward to come to the aid of Epidamnos.
+So, the delegates made their way to Corinth, where they met a sympathetic reception, just as the oracle had predicted.
+In fact, the Corinthians immediately sent an army northward to come to the aid of Epidamnos.
 It was an impressive force; Corinth was arguably the most militarily powerful of all the Greek cities after Sparta and Athens.
-Its army broke the siege as soon as it arrived at Epidamnos — for the barbarian besiegers were no match for it, which fact they could see perfectly well.
+The army broke the siege as soon as it arrived at Epidamnos — for the barbarian besiegers were no match for it, which fact they could see perfectly well.

 But after marching into Epidamnos as liberators, the leaders of Corinth were loath to give the city up again.
 They decided to make it a colony of their own, and made special offers to their own citizens to tempt them into making the journey north to augment the city’s existing population and settle lands around it which they intended to claim from the barbarians.
 This power grab in what Corcyra regarded as its region of the world enraged that island even more than had Corinth’s original intervention.
 As soon as the bulk of the Corinthian army had returned home, Corcyra attacked and conquered Epidamnos itself.